 Democrats Have The Votes To Filibuster Gorsuch And Force 'Nuclear' Senate Showdown

-Senate Democrats now have enough votes to block the Supreme Court nomination under current Senate rules, which require 60 votes to proceed on a nomination.
+Senate Democrats now have enough votes to block the Supreme Court nomination of Judge Neil Gorsuch under current Senate rules, which require 60 votes to proceed on a nomination.

 That sets up a showdown later this week that will likely lead to a reinterpretation of Senate rules, so that the nominations of Supreme Court justices can be advanced with 51-vote majorities, rather than the preliminary 60-vote threshold that has long applied to high court nominations.